mocnik-science/measures-rest-oshdb-app/backend/docs/publicRepository.md

 * the measure is relevant to the repository, and
 * the measure is in a state that future adaptions seem to be unlikely.

 In particular, the repository aims for not containing two very similar or even identical measures.
-It may happen that a measure needs to be modified in before it is published, which is a chance to learn from and with the reviewr about which measures already exist and how measures can complement.
+It may happen that a measure needs to be modified in before it is published, which is a chance to learn from and with the reviewer about which measures already exist and how measures can complement.

 Before a measure is published, it will automatically be checked whether there exist dependencies which are yet unpublished.
 When a measure is published, also the contexts, results, and people that the measure refers to need to be published.